-- 1. Lubrication filter of the transmission system - 2.
-Low pressure filter of the transmission system - 3.
-Return oil filter of the hydraulic system
+- 1. Return oil filter of the auxiliary hydraulic system - 2.
+Lubrication filter of the transmission system - 3.
+Low pressure filter of the transmission system

 Oil filters are located on the right side of the tractor under the cab.
 The oil filters are labelled with following text on the mounting piece on top of it: